zivtech/Bodiless-JS/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 component level via a reset button in the context menu.

-As a site builder, if you see a component that is often reused through the site - say a tout on each article - it can be helpful to build this component as a contentful tout and then a content editor can quickly choose this component and skip entering the data for it.
+As a site builder, if you see a component that is often reused through the site - say a card on each article - it can be helpful to build this component as a contentful card and then a content editor can quickly choose this component and skip entering the data for it.

 ## Developing a Contentful Component